-- To award those who have conceived and implemented the innovations - To document and disseminate innovations
+- To recognize innovations in educational administration at the district and block level - To award those who have conceived and implemented the innovations - To document and disseminate innovations

 During the last four rounds the programme has been well received by the educational administration in the states.
 As per the mandate and engagement of NIEPA with the educational administrators in states and UTs, the programme assumes additional importance as it provides required outreach of NIEPA to the states and UTs.
-Given its recurring relevance, the programme is proposed to be continued for the year 2019-2020.
+Given its recurring relevance, the programme is proposed to be continued for the year 2020-2021.